Kozea/WeasyPrint/docs/install.rst

 WeasyPrint is `packaged for Debian 11 or newer
 <https://packages.debian.org/search?searchon=names&keywords=weasyprint>`_.

-You can install it with pip on Debian 10 Buster or newer, or on Ubuntu 18.04 Bionic Beaver or newer, after installing the following packages:
+You can install it with pip on Debian 10 Buster or latest versions, or on Ubuntu 18.04 Bionic Beaver or lastest versions, after installing the following packages:

 .. code-block:: sh